Old name, new purpose: why we’ve gone back to RNID

 If you are deaf, or if deafness runs in your family, genetic information may be helpful to:

-About 30% of deafness in young children is associated with other medical conditions or syndromes.
-For example, someone with Usher syndrome has deafness from birth and loses their sight gradually.
+In around 30% of children born with genetic hearing loss, the hearing loss is associated with other medical conditions or syndromes.
+For example, someone with Usher syndrome has deafness from an early age and loses their sight over time.

 How to get genetic information

-You can get information about genetics and deafness by having a consultation in a genetic clinic.
-This consultation is called genetic counselling.
+You can get information about genetics and deafness by speaking with a specialist in a clinical genetics service.

 Genetic counselling is free on the NHS, but you need to be referred by your GP, paediatrician, ear, nose and throat (ENT) consultant or audiologist.